-- (i) The Council appoints a Standing Committee who arranges for the preparation of an Exposure Draft, which sets out the text of the proposed Standard as it will, where applicable, appear in the Members Handbook.
+- (i) The Council appoints a Standing Committee who arranges for the preparation of an Exposure Draft, which sets out the text of the proposed standard as it will, where applicable, appear in the Members Handbook.
 The draft is then sent to the Professional Matters Committee for comments on its consistency with other standards. - (ii) After clearance by the Professional Matters Committee and the appropriate Council Committee, the draft is circulated to the members and any other person or organisation having an interest in it.
-Depending on the nature of the proposed Standard, the Standing Committee may organise a workshop or sessional meeting at which members would be encouraged to provide comments on the draft.
-The deadline for written comments should be at least one month from the date of circulation of the draft. - (iii) The Standing Committee should acknowledge the receipt of written comments, and prepare a summary of the resulting comments and discussion. - (iv) In circumstances where an expedited process is necessary, the draft Standard must, at a minimum, be circulated to the Fellows members of the ASHK.
+Depending on the nature of the proposed standard, the Standing Committee may organise a workshop or sessional meeting at which members would be encouraged to provide comments on the draft.
+The deadline for written comments should be at least one month from the date of circulation of the draft. - (iii) The Standing Committee should acknowledge the receipt of written comments, and prepare a summary of the resulting comments and discussion. - (iv) In circumstances where an expedited process is necessary, the draft standard or notice must, at a minimum, be circulated to the Appointed Actuary of each authorized insurer in Hong Kong.
 Comments may either be in writing, in which case the one-month deadline as stated in section (b)(ii) may be shortened to an appropriate period of not less than one week, or in person by way of a special sessional meeting called by the Standing Committee.
-Whether a particular circumstance requires an
+Whether a particular circumstance requires an expedited process is to be approved, by way of a two-thirds supermajority vote, by the Council at the Identification Stage as described in section (a).

-- expedited process is to be approved, by way of a three-fourths supermajority vote, by the Council at the Identification Stage as described in section (a). - (v) If, following consultation with members, minor or no amendments are necessary, the Professional Matters Committee can approve that the process be moved to the Decision Stage [Subsection (d)].
+(v) If, following consultation with members, minor or no amendments are necessary, the Professional Matters Committee can approve that the process be moved to the Decision Stage [Subsection (d)].
 If however, major changes are required, the draft should move to the Second Exposure Stage [Subsection (c)].